 Race More, But Try to Stay Local

-It is crucial build up towards the IRONMAN with several B and C races.
+It is crucial build up towards a full-distance triathlon with several B and C races.
 Not only because you need to get familiar with race scenarios every season (and the demands of preparing your gear, developing transition skills etc.), but also because there are not many workouts as good as actually racing a B or C race.
 Even though these may not be your main goal for the season, the racing component allows you to push a bit more than in training.
 These are also good opportunities to test your tactics, nutrition and hydration.

 “Racing more, and gradually increasing the distances was a good strategy,” says Mateus.
 “The races were reasonably spread out and allowed for recovery and good preparation.
 Every race you learn something new, either about yourself or a new condition that makes you adapt.
 In terms of nutrition, repeating it over and over again made it second nature.”